Hidden convexity, optimization, and algorithms on rotation matrices: Optimization on subject to one constraint

 \section{Optimization on $\SO(n)$ subject to one constraint}

 This section will discuss optimization of a linear function over $\SO(n)$ subject to a single (possibly two-sided) linear constraint:

 We will provide a proof that for problems of the form \eqref{eq:one_constraint_problem}, the convex relaxation that replaces $\SO(n)$ with $\conv(\SO(n))$ is exact.
-Moreover, we will give a practical algorithm for this problem that runs in roughly the same time as the unconstrained optimization problem, i.e., in the time to compute an SVD.
+Moreover, we will give a practical algorithm for this problem that runs in roughly the same time as \changetwo{Wahba's problem without additional constraints}, i.e., in the time to compute an SVD.

+The technical core of these results lies in the following theorem: \thmoneconnected* This theorem implies the following fact using the observation that a subset of $\R^2$ is convex if and only if its intersection with every one-dimensional affine subspace is connected. \thmtwoconvex*